Safari (web browser): Safari 18

+Safari 26

+Safari 26 was released in September 2025 with iOS 26, iPadOS 26, macOS Tahoe, and visionOS 26.
+The browser has been revamped using the Liquid Glass design language and now has an optional compact layout on iOS; the compact layout on iPadOS and macOS has been removed.

+Like the operating systems, Safari's version number is now based on the calendar year following its initial release.

 iOS versions

+Starting iOS 15 and iPadOS 15, Safari would now ship the same features as the macOS version, which also included the name of the updates, ending the separate iOS version.

 Safari Technology Preview

 Safari Technology Preview was first released alongside OS X El Capitan 10.11.4.
-Safari Technology Preview releases include the latest version of WebKit, which included Web technologies in the future stable releases of Safari so that developers and users can install the Technology Preview release on a Mac, test those features, and provide feedback.
+Safari Technology Preview releases include the latest version of WebKit, which includes Web technologies in the future stable releases of Safari so that developers and users can install the Technology Preview release on a Mac, test those features, and provide feedback.

 Safari Developer Program

 The Safari Developer Program was a program dedicated to in-browser extension and HTML developers.

-It allowed members to write and distribute extensions for the browser through the Safari Extensions Gallery.
+It allowed members to write and distribute extensions for Safari through the Safari Extensions Gallery.
 It was initially free until it was incorporated into the Apple Developer Program in WWDC 2015, which costs $99 a year.
 The charges prompted frustrations from developers.
 Within OS X El Capitan, Apple implemented the Secure Extension Distribution to further improve its security, and it automatically updated all extensions within the Safari Extensions Gallery.

+Version compatibility

 Features

 Until Safari 6.0, it included a built-in web feed aggregator that supported the RSS and Atom standards.
 Current features included Private Browsing (a mode in which the browser retains no record of information about the user's web activity), the ability to archive web content in WebArchive format, the ability to email complete web pages directly from a browser menu, the ability to search bookmarks, and the ability to share tabs between all Mac and iOS devices running appropriate versions of software via an iCloud account.

 Web compatibility

-Safari pioneered several now standard HTML5 features (such as the Canvas API) in its early years.
+In Safari's early years, it pioneered several HTML5 features that are now standard, such as the Canvas API.

-More recently, it has been criticized for failing to keep pace with some modern web technologies.
+In 2015, Safari was criticized for failing to keep pace with some modern web technologies.

 Intelligent Tracking Prevention

-In September 2017 Apple announced that it will use artificial intelligence (AI) to reduce the ability of advertisers to track Safari users as they browse the web.
-Cookies used for tracking will be allowed for 24 hours, then disabled, unless AI judges the user wants the cookie.
+In September 2017, Apple announced that it would use artificial intelligence (AI) to reduce the ability of advertisers to track Safari users as they browse the web.
+Cookies used for tracking will be allowed for 24 hours, then disabled, unless the AI system judges that the user wants to keep the cookie.
 Major advertising groups objected, saying it will reduce the free services supported by advertising, while other experts praised the change.